rwb/c200/README.md

 The total number of murders was 233 and the number of clearances was 82.
 This produces a *clearance rate* of 82/233 $\approx$ 35.193 clearances per 100 murders.

 2.18: Clearances are regularly tabulated for so-called Part I index crimes: murder, rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft, and arson.
-We'll take a look at the thefts and theft clearances in Buffalo, NY in 2017:
+We'll take a look at the thefts and theft clearances in Buffalo, NY in 2017 (again, tabulated by https://crimedatatool.com).:

 <p align="center">
 <img src="/gfiles/fig9.png" width="500px">